VITUS Private Clinic

 What is Chlorin E6 and how does it work?

 Chlorin E6 is a photosensitizer that specifically accumulates in tumor tissue.
-The green porphyrin is produced from plant material 1 .
+Green porphyrin is produced from plant material1.
 Chlorin E6 accumulates 20-fold more in tumor tissues than in healthy cells.
 If the tumor cells are then irradiated with monochromatic laser light of wavelength 665 nanometers – red light – the energy of the laser light is transferred to the chlorin E6 molecule.

 The absorbed energy is transferred to oxygen molecules in the cell, creating oxygen radicals with highly reactive singular electrons.
 These oxygen radicals are highly reactive and react with biological components of the tumor cell such as the nucleus, mitochondria and cell membrane.
 As a result, the tumor cell loses its function and structure and dies.